jkunimune/Djastiz/en-Specification.md

 | 100 | kannulnul |
 | 1 000 | kan nulnulnul |

-This can quickly become unweildly for large orders of magnitude.
+This can quickly become unwieldy for large orders of magnitude.
 For that reason, the prefix "lyon" exists.
 Appending to an existing numeral "lyon" plus another numeral raises its order of magnitude by the second amount.
 Thus, "lyon" can be translated as "times ten to the power" or "×10^".
 So where "kan lim" means "fifteen" and "tos" means "two", "kan lim lyon tos" means "fifteen times ten to the power two", "fifteen hundred", or "1 500". "lyontos" can also be used on its own to simply mean "one hundred".

 For numbers smaller or more precise than one, the particle "tyen" serves as the radix point. "tyen lim" means "point five", "cah tyen tos hat" means "six point two eight", and "fol tyen nul" means "four point zero".